 You’ll need to set up a few TVs or projectors, and it’s a good idea to offer light drinks and snacks.
 A local restaurant may be willing to cater at a discount or donate wings, fries, or drinks to your cause.

 Attendees can purchase general admission tickets or upgrade to a food-and-drink ticket for an all-in-one sports event.
 Even better, you can “replay” this campaign idea for the Super Bowl, NBA Finals, World Series, and more.

-Now that you have a roster jam-packed with fundraising ideas for sports teams, choose a free platform that helps you coordinate campaigns with ease.
+Now that you have a roster jam-packed with fundraising ideas for sports teams, choose a free platform that helps you easily coordinate campaigns.

-Givebutter is specifically designed to help players — and the coaches, trainers, and parents backing them — raise money as a team.
+Givebutter is designed to help players—and the coaches, trainers, and parents backing them—raise money as a team.
 Our features are 100% free and cover all you need for successful fundraising, including: